 From a suite of offices just a few blocks from the White House, Berman runs his public relations firm.
 Also based in that office are the four tax-exempt organizations for which IRS tax forms show he is executive director: the Center for Consumer Freedom, the Employment Policies Institute Foundation, the Center for Union Facts and the Enterprise Freedom Action Committee.
 A trade group for restaurants, the American Beverage Institute, is also based there, and Berman is its president.

 The groups advocate against measures to make it easier to form a union, or limit what food or drink restaurants can sell.
 They also keep tabs on health and animal rights’ activists, running websites including ActivistCash.com, which tracks who funds those groups; and PetaKillsAnimals.com, which criticizes PETA for euthanizing adoptable pets.

 The Center for Consumer Freedom has an advertising campaign that opposes New York Mayor Michael Bloomberg’s ban on the sale of soft drinks larger than 16 ounces.
 The mayor is the founder and majority owner of Bloomberg LP, the parent of Bloomberg News.

-IRS rules say that charities may keep secret the donors to their cause, and so, while evidence from court filings and the tobacco documents link companies such as Smithfield, Bloomin’ Brands Inc. (BLMN) and Wal-Mart Stores Inc. (WMT) to Berman’s groups, the full scope of the companies or individuals funding these groups is not available.
+IRS rules say that charities may keep secret the donors to their cause, and so, while evidence from court filings and the tobacco documents link companies such as Smithfield, Bloomin’ Brands Inc. (BLMN:US) and Wal-Mart Stores Inc. (WMT:US) to Berman’s groups, the full scope of the companies or individuals funding these groups is not available.

 “Private organizations have a constitutionally protected right to keep their memberships confidential if there is good reason to ensure anonymity,” the Berman fact sheet said.
 “Considering the history of threats made by animal rights organizations, environmental extremists, and labor unions against opponents, it is an important right worth upholding.”